Bruno Piglhein

-Elimar Ulrich Bruno Piglhein (19 February 1848, in Hamburg – 15 July 1894, in Munich) was a German sculptor and painter.
+Elimar Ulrich Bruno Piglhein (19 February 1848 – 15 July 1894) was a German sculptor and painter.
 He was a founder and the first President of the Munich Secession.

 Life

+He was born in Hamburg.
 His father was a decorator.
 Upon graduating from the Gymnasium, he studied with the sculptor Julius Lippelt.
 After Lippelt's death from tuberculosis, Piglhein went to the Dresden Academy of Fine Arts, but had to leave after two years for an alleged lack of talent.
 The sculptor Johannes Schilling saw that he had some potential, however, and took him into his studio.
 After a short stay in Italy, Piglhein decided to take up painting instead and, on Schilling's recommendation, began studies with Ferdinand Pauwels at the Weimar Saxon-Grand Ducal Art School.
 Finding the small town atmosphere uncongenial, in 1871 he moved to Munich, where he became an associate of Wilhelm von Diez.
 Despite the attention given to his painting of the Crucifixion at the Munich exhibition and the positive critical reception accorded to his portraits of children, he was not very successful.
 At the suggestion of his agent, he turned to pastel portraits of women; favouring Spanish dancers, pierrettes and belles-of-the-ball with low décolletage.
 He then came into fashion, but also found himself being criticised as a bad moral influence and a "courtesan painter".